ramit05/myblog/_posts/2018-02-01-ci-cd-polling.md

 ## Chef Automate

 Chef automate is a CI/CD Based solution provided by Chef to complete your end to end delivery.
-Instead of using Jenkins or any oother tool for delivery pipelines, it seems to be a perfect solution for organizations using Chef.
+Instead of using Jenkins or any other tool for delivery pipelines, it seems to be a perfect solution for organizations using Chef.

 ![download](https://user-images.githubusercontent.com/8342133/34776439-ee4fd3a4-f63c-11e7-96ed-caa29be81d25.png)